robertIanClarkson/THREE-js-Simple-Example/README.md

 A generic express-js server with the bare minimum code for easy understanding.

+Used for a raspberry pi project with sensors [here!](https://github.com/robertIanClarkson/Cube-Interface)

 **Files to look at are:**
 - **views/index.jade** --> *html*
 - **public/javascripts/cube.js** --> *logic*